-Nurses play a vital role at Bluff Plantation’s drug and alcohol addiction rehab center.
+Nurses play a vital role at Bluff’s drug and alcohol addiction rehab center.
 From day one at our residential addiction treatment center outside Augusta, Georgia, nurses are there to ensure patients are safe, comfortable and supported.

-“We are the first people patients meet when they come into the building,” said Katherine Harris, a registered nurse and director of nursing at Bluff Plantation.
+“We are the first people patients meet when they come into the building,” said Katherine Harris, a registered nurse and director of nursing at Bluff.
 “And we are here to support them throughout their time with us.”

 For men and women taking the first steps to getting sober, the first few hours and days can be difficult, physically and mentally.
 They’re often angry, fearful, irritable and ashamed – and they will let you know that they don’t want your help, Harris said.

 “For many of our patients, we’re seeing them at their absolute worst.
 Some have been drinking to get drunk one last time before they come.
 They have very high blood alcohol levels.
 We evaluate them, and if the blood alcohol level is dangerously high we send them to the emergency room for their safety.”

 “Their mental state when they get here is also not good.
 Many people are humiliated that their drinking or drug use has come to this.
 Some are coming in as a last ditch effort to save marriages or get their kids back.
 They’ve lost a job or are fixing to lose a job.
 Their spouse has told them, ‘Get help or this is it.’
 Some people were arrested for DUIs and are coming here from jail.
 Some people are grateful they’ve gotten here before they died.
 But most people aren’t there yet.
 They’re in pain and in despair.”

 Rehab nurses provide medical care, support and education

 Bluff employs 14 registered nurses (RN) and licensed practical nurses (LPN) who provide nursing coverage for all hours of the day and night.